-The Bijupira and Salema fields development in the Campos Basin, offshore Brazil was the first full field, turnkey project undertaken by MODEC.
+The Bijupirá and Salema oil fields development in the Campos Basin, offshore Brazil was the first full field, turnkey project undertaken by MODEC.
 MODEC executed the project for Shell under one single-point responsibility.

 The FPSO is moored with an external turret that supports 15 risers and 3 umbilicals, while allowing for future field expansion and tie-ins.

 Installation was completed in 2003.
-Upon Shell acceptance of the facility, MODEC began a separate 13-year term agreement to operate the entire system under a production incentive formula.
+Upon Shell acceptance of the facility, MODEC began a separate agreement to operate the entire system under a production incentive formula.

 Scope of Work